-We have experienced substantial losses and expect future losses.
-We incurred net losses of \$9.1 million for the six months ended September 30, 1999 and net losses of \$20.1 million for the year ended March 31, 1999.
+We Have Experienced Substantial Losses and Expect Future Losses.
+We have experienced substantial operating losses of \$38.7 million for the year ended March 31, 2000 and \$18.3 million for the year ended March 31, 1999.
 We may not be able to achieve profitability on a quarterly or annual basis in the future.
-Recent revenue growth also may not be sustainable and may not be indicative of future operating results.
-Most of our expenses are fixed in advance, and we generally are unable to reduce our expenses significantly in the short term to compensate for any unexpected delay or decrease in anticipated revenues.
+Most of our expenses are fixed in advance, and we generally are unable to reduce our expenses significantly in the short-term to compensate for any unexpected delay or decrease in anticipated revenues.
 In addition, in order to implement our incubator strategy successfully, we expect to continue to make significant investments in each of our business units.
-As a result, we may continue to experience losses that could cause the market price of our common stock to decline.
+As a result, we may continue to experience losses which could cause the market price of our common stock to decline.

-Our incubator strategy is expensive and may not be successful.
-We have initiated a business strategy called our incubator strategy, which is expensive and highly risky.
+Our Incubator Strategy is Expensive and May Not Be Successful.
+We have initiated a business strategy called our incubator strategy which is expensive and highly risky.
 The goal of this strategy is to nurture and develop companies that can be spun-off to our stockholders.
-This strategy has in the past required us to make significant investments in our business units, both for research and development, and also to develop a separate infrastructure for each of our business units, sufficient to allow each unit to function as an independent public company.
-We expect to continue to invest heavily in the development of our business units with the goal of conducting additional public offerings.
+This strategy has in the past required us to make significant investments in our business units, both for research and development, and also to develop a separate infrastructure for each of our divisions, sufficient to allow the division to function as an independent public company.
+We expect to continue to invest heavily in the development of our divisions with the goal of conducting additional public offerings.
 We may not recognize the benefits of this investment for a significant period of time, if at all.
-Our ability to complete an initial public offering of any of our business units and spin-off our interest to our stockholders will depend upon many factors, including:
+Our ability to complete an initial public offering of any of our divisions and/or spin-off our interest to our stockholders will depend upon many factors, including:

-- the overall performance and results of operations of the particular business unit; - . the potential market for the business unit; - . our ability to assemble and retain a broad, qualified management team for the business unit; - . our financial position and cash requirements; - . the business unit's customer base and product line; - the current tax treatment of spin-off transactions and our ability to obtain favorable determination letters from the Internal Revenue Service; and - . general economic and market conditions.
+- . the overall performance and results of operations of the particular business unit; - . the potential market for our business unit; - . our ability to assemble and retain a broad, qualified management team for the business unit; - . our financial position and cash requirements; - . the business unit's customer base and product line; - . the current tax treatment of spin-off transactions and our ability to obtain favorable determination letters from the Internal Revenue Service; and